nasa/ziggy/doc/user-manual/running-pipeline.md

 The most likely way for this to happen is if you have algorithms that have significantly different resource requirements, in particular RAM requirements.
 Imagine that you have a server with 256 GB of RAM, and on this you need to run an algorithm that needs 16 GB per process and another that needs 10 GB per process.
 This means that you can run 25 processes at a time for the algorithm that needs 10 GB each, but only 16 processes at a time for the one that needs 16 GB each.
 If you set the number of workers to 16, then you're not taking full advantage of your server's capacity when running the leaner algorithm (i.e., you're forcing it to take longer than it should); if you set it to 25, the more memory-intensive algorithm will run out of RAM and will start to use "virtual memory" (i.e., it will get extremely slow).

-If this is your situation, you're in luck, because Ziggy allows you to assign a different max worker value for each module in a pipeline.
+If this is your situation, you're in luck, because Ziggy allows you to assign a different max worker value for each node in a pipeline.
 To see how this is done, take a look at [the article on the Edit Pipeline Dialog](edit-pipeline.md).
-If you decide to use this per-module worker setting, then the value you set via the methods described above acts as a default: it's used by any pipeline module that doesn't have its own max worker setting.
+If you decide to use this per-node worker setting, then the value you set via the methods described above acts as a default: it's used by any pipeline node that doesn't have its own max worker setting.

 #### Cluster console